symfund/lvgl-port-ma35d1/README.md

 # Note

-For capacitive touchscreen, LVGL uses the evdev driver to read mouse pointer position, you should clone the following repository (deprecated) https://github.com/symfund/lv_port_linux_frame_buffer.git
+For capacitive touchscreen, LVGL uses the evdev driver to read mouse pointer position, you should clone the deprecated repository https://github.com/symfund/lv_port_linux_frame_buffer.git

 For resistive and capacitive touchscreens, use this repository lv-port-ma35d1 instead.